USPTO Examiner MENZ DOUGLAS M - Art Unit 2897

 Request for Continued Examination (RCE) Effectiveness

 When applicants file an RCE with this examiner, 34.7% of applications are subsequently allowed.
-This success rate is in the 72% percentile among all examiners.
-Strategic Insight: RCEs show above-average effectiveness with this examiner.
-Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.
+This success rate is in the 77% percentile among all examiners.
+Strategic Insight: RCEs are highly effective with this examiner compared to others.
+If you receive a final rejection, filing an RCE with substantive amendments or arguments has a strong likelihood of success.

 After-Final Amendment Practice